nehart/MMDocs/docs/CSSDevelopment.md

 ## Tags and Releases

-After merging a development branch into the main branch, a new tag associated with the version number must be created.
-Tags should follow the format `V{MAJOR_VERSION}.{MINOR_VERSION}.{PATCH_VERSION}-B{BUILD_DATE}` (for example V1.3.1-B2024012100).
-Tags are also used to trigger a CI/CD pipeline via the `.gitlab-ci.yml` file.
-Once a new tag is created, the pipeline starts and generates the docker image in the container registry, along with a new release.
+After merging a development branch into the main branch, a new tag associated with the build date must be created.
+The build date must follow the format `YYYYMMDDXX`.
+The tag is also used to initiate a pipeline that generates the docker image in the container registry along with a new release.

 ```text
 git tag -a V1.3.1-B2024012100 -m ""